 Simon Van Booy is the author of The Secret Lives of People in Love, Love Begins in Winter (winner of the Frank O'Connor International Short Story Award), Everything Beautiful Began After, and The Illusion of Separateness (a national bestseller).
-His latest collection of stories, Tales of Accidental Genius, will be published in autumn 2015, and a new novel, Father's Day, will be released in spring 2016.
+His latest collection of stories, Tales of Accidental Genius, will be published in November 2015, and a new novel, Father's Day, will be released in February 2016.

 He is the editor of three philosophy books, Why We Fight, Why We Need Love, and Why Our Decisions Don't Matter.
-His essays have appeared in the New York Times, The Daily Telegraph, The Times, The Guardian, and ELLE Men (China)--where he writes the monthly 'New Yorker' column.
+His essays have appeared in the New York Times, the Financial Times, The Guardian, and ELLE Men (China)--where he writes the monthly 'New Yorker' column.
 He has also written for the stage, National Public Radio, and the BBC.

-His fiction has been translated into sixteen languages.
+His fiction has been translated into seventeen languages.

-He lives in Williamsburg, Brooklyn with his wife, daughter, and Tuesday the rabbit.
+He lives in Williamsburg, Brooklyn with his wife and daughter.